 - Must be a PhD student participating in health-related research that is aligned with the PHF’s mission.

-- Must be eligible for or in Research Mode at the time of application.
+- Must be eligible for or in candidacy at the time of application.

 - Must be 2 years after starting the graduate program at the time of application.